asciimike/mikemcdonald.co/content/cities/tokyo.md

 ### Campbeltoun Loch (Ginza) 💴 🚬

-Right outside of the Hibya station (gate XXX), turn right at the above ground train tracks and look on the right side of the street for a basement entrance to one of the best selections of scotch in Tokyo.
+Right outside of  Hibya station, turn right at the above ground train tracks and look on the right side of the street for a basement entrance to one of the best selections of scotch in Tokyo.
 It's a tight fit (and it'll only fit ~6 people), but it's definitely worth it.

 Half pours are half the cost of a full pour (not so in many places), so it's a great opportunity to try a few different things.